 What causes bedwetting?

-Crazy as it sounds, there is no definitive cause behind bedwetting, aside from the bladder developing as the child ages.
+Crazy as it sounds, there is no definitive cause behind bedwetting.
 Some people think it is due to genetics, others from constipation.
-Other possible causes involve slow brain-bladder control development, smaller bladder capacity, excess urine production, and sleep disorders.
-When bedwetting occurs, families should take notice of what “type” of bed-wetting incidents their children are experiencing, too.
+Other possible causes involve slow brain-bladder control development, smaller bladder capacity, and sleep disorders.
+When bedwetting occurs, families should take notice of what “type” of bedwetting incidents their children are experiencing, too.

-The two types of nocturnal enuresis children could experience are primary and secondary.
-Primary nocturnal enuresis occurs for children who do not achieve dry nights since potty training, though they won’t have accidents during the day.
-Secondary nocturnal enuresis happens when a child has consistent dry nights for at least six months but begin bedwetting again.
+The two types of bedwetting children can experience are primary and secondary.
+Primary bedwetting occurs for children who do not have dry nights since potty-training, but they are accident-free during the day.
+Secondary bedwetting happens when a child has consistent dry nights for at least six months but begins bedwetting again.

-- An accident or trauma (this includes bed-wetting)
+An accident or a traumatic event (this includes bedwetting)

-The main thing to keep in mind is there is no definite answer behind why; other than the fact children are learning and developing control over their bladders.
-Whether there’s one cause, or multiple causes, what needs to be focused on is the child and their health.
+Keep in mind that there is no definite answer behind what causes bedwetting.
+Other than the fact children are learning and developing control over their bladders.
+Whether there’s one cause or multiple, the main focus is the child and their health.
 Children understand this can be a very stressful moment in their lives.
 What they don’t want is more stress on themselves.